getify/Functional-Light-JS/ch1.md

 What you can notice is that for any value of `x`, say `2`, if you plug it into the equation, you get `11`.
 What is `11`, though?
 It's the *return value* of the `f(x)` function, which earlier we said represents a `y` value.

-In other words, there's a point as `(2,11)` on that curve in the graph.
+In other words, there's a point at `(2,11)` on that curve in the graph.
 And for every value of `x` we plug in, we get another `y` value that pairs with it as a coordinate for a point.
 Another is `(0,3)`, and another is `(-1,5)`.
 Put all those points together, and you have the graph of that parabolic curve as shown above.

 So what's any of this got to do with FP?

-In math, a function always takes input, and always gives an output.
+In math, a function always takes input(s), and always gives an output.
 Those inputs and outputs are often interpreted as parts of coordinates to be graphed.

 In our programs, however, we can define functions with all sorts of inputs and output(s), and they need not have any relationship to a curve on a graph.